这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 know the answer, ask the right questions for someone else to get

 the solution; don't just give the answer.
+This is hard when you

 know what will bring the system back up quickly and everyone in the